phase/mars/README.md

 > lang-kotlin-antlr-compiler

 This is a compiler written in Kotlin using an ANTLR parser.
+The planned backends are LLVM, JVM, JavaScript, and anything else I can get my hands on.

 Here's some example syntax: